Finding The Right Trip: Ability Levels and What to Expect

 Experts frequently join our trips.
 Each trip features 2 guides so we are often able to split the group if needed.
 However, this does not completely guarantee experts will not find themselves occasionally waiting.
 If this is a concern, please reach out to us or consider booking a private group on one of our available dates.

-Designed for skiers and snowboarders looking to discover the best snow and terrain inside the ski resort boundaries; including groomed runs, ungroomed slopes, and our guide’s secret spots.
+Resort skiing with a serious upgrade.
+Designed for skiers and snowboarders looking to quickly discover the best snow and terrain at Chile and Argentina`s top ski destinations; including ungroomed slopes, bowls, hidden powder filled gullies and our guide’s secret spots.
 Trips are led by local guides skilled at finding the best conditions at each resort we visit.

-- You can confidently ski or snowboard in variable conditions, including powder and firm snow.
+• You can confidently ski or snowboard in variable snow conditions, including powder, chopped snow, spring conditions and firm snow.

-- Snowboarders must be able to hold both heelside and toeside edges on long traverses for efficient movement around resorts.
+• Snowboarders must be comfortable holding both heelside and toeside edges on long traverses to move efficiently around the resort.

 Backcountry Tours

-Backcountry trips are designed for advanced skiers and snowboarders, physically fit and keen on adventure.
-We offer 3 series of adventures based on your touring experience and expectations; Backcountry Discovery, Lift-Assisted Touring, and Backcountry Touring.
+PowderQuest’s backcountry trips are for advanced skiers and snowboarders who are physically fit and ready for adventure.
+We offer three trip series based on your touring experience, fitness, and expectations:

-You will be required to have proper touring equipment (skis with touring bindings / splitboards for snowboarders) to walk uphill.
-You will also be riding with a backpack carrying snow safety equipment, snacks, water and other essentials.
+You’ll need proper touring equipment (skins and skis with touring bindings, or splitboards for snowboarders) to walk uphill, plus a backpack designed for backcountry to carry your snow safety gear, snacks, water, and other essentials.
 See our packing lists for more details.

 What if I’ve never toured before?

-We welcome novice tourers on our new Backcountry Discovery trips and some of our Lift-Assisted trips.
+We welcome novice tourers on our new Backcountry Discovery trips and a few of our Backcountry Touring With Lift Access trips.
 As long as you ski/ride at an advanced level in all snow conditions and terrain and are in good physical shape, we can set you up for success.

 Please contact us us before booking.
 Need a trip suggestion?
 Contact us to chat.